-- [5] It will appear from this judgment, none of the reasons proffered by applicant for his transfer are good enough and that the Applicant have followed the incorrect procedures. - [6] The reasons for requesting an interdict are as follows: - [6.1] His family resides in Belfast Siyathuthuka in Mpumalanga; - [6.2] He wants to be closer to his family as he want them to visit him and a legal representative, to be appointed by his family, to be able to consult with him to file an appeal against his incarceration; - [6.3] He has filed a lawsuit against the prison authorities where he is currently detained and is afraid of his personal safety; and - [6.4] That the prison warders keep on threatening him with physical harm due to the dismissal of a warder, apparently as a result of his actions.
+- [5] It will appear from this judgment, none of the reasons proffered by applicant for his transfer are good enough and that the Applicant have followed the incorrect procedures. - [6] The reasons for requesting a transfer are as follows: - [6.1] His family resides in Belfast Siyathuthuka in Mpumalanga.
+He want to be closer to his family as he want them to visit him and appoint a legal representative to be able to consult with him to file an appeal against his incarceration; - [6.2] One of his co-accused in the trial that lead to his conviction and incarceration is constantly "troubling" him, and - [6.3] He is under "parental support" of his grandmother who cannot visit him as she only receives a social grant. - [7] His case is based on Section 43 of the Act.
+Section 43(1) reads as follows:

-- [7] His case is based on Section 43 of the Act.
-Section 43(1) reads as follows: - "43(1) A sentenced offender must be housed at the correctional centre closest to the place where he or she is to reside after release, with due regard to the availability of accommodation and facilities to meet his or her security requirements and with reference to availability of programs." - [8] The Applicant has certain rights as set out in Section 35(2) of the Constitution of the Republic of South Africa, Act 108 of 1996 ("the Constitution"). - [9] In terms of Section 21(1) of the Act the following is stated: - "21(1) Every inmate must on admission and on a daily basis, be given the opportunity of making complaints or requests to the head of the correctional centre or a correctional official authorized to represent such head of the correctional centre. - (2) The official referred to in subsection (1) must -
+- "43(1) A sentenced offender must be housed at the correctional centre closest to the place where he or she is to reside after release, with due regard to the availability of accommodation and facilities to meet his or her security requirements and with reference to availability of programs." - [8] The Applicant has certain rights as set out in Section 35(2) of the Constitution of the Republic of South Africa, Act 108 of 1996 ("the Constitution"). - [9] In terms of Section 21(1) of the Act the following is stated: - "21(1) Every inmate must on admission and on a daily basis, be given the opportunity of making complaints or requests to the head of the correctional centre or a correctional official authorized to represent such head of the correctional centre. - (2) The official referred to in subsection (1) must -